Notifications UI design: Why most apps annoy users instead

 • Personalization: Tailor the content of the notification to match the user's preferences, location, or previous interactions to enhance relevance and engagement.

-Purpose: Transactional notifications are triggered based on specific user actions or events within the app.
-They provide immediate feedback, confirmation, or status updates related to user transactions..
+Transactional notifications fire in response to a specific user action or event in the app.
+They deliver immediate feedback, confirmation, or status updates tied to a transaction the user just made.

 ⬛⬛⬜ Medium Priority: These notifications are more time-sensitive and require users' attention to ensure they stay up-to-date with important transactional information.